madl3x/plgcalc/README.md

 32:10:12        0.272727
 ```

-* Generate all possible configurations for a planetary gear set with following params:
+* Generate all possible configurations for a planetary gear set (R=any, P=any, S=9) with evenly distributed planet gears:
-	sun gear    = 9 teeth
-	planets     = 3 (evenly distributed)

 ```
 > plgcalc.py ::9 -l 10 -e -p 3